Inflation in Luxembourg

 Luxembourg - Inflation

-FocusEconomics Consensus Forecast panelists expect harmonized inflation to average 1.8% in 2019, which is down 0.1 percentage points from last month’s estimate, and 1.8% in 2020.
+FocusEconomics Consensus Forecast panelists project harmonized inflation to average 2.6% in 2021, which is up 0.2 percentage points from last month’s estimate.
+In 2022, they see harmonized inflation averaging 1.8%.

 Luxembourg - Inflation Data

 |Inflation Rate (CPI, annual variation in %)||0.5||0.3||1.7||1.5||1.7|

 5 years of economic forecasts for more than 30 economic indicators.

 |Exchange Rate||1.12||0.65 %||Dec 31|

 Get a sample report showing our regional, country and commodities data and analysis.